 Meet the Team

 Savannah Mattox was born and raised in the San Francisco Bay Area.
 She has a Bachelor

 of Arts in Communication with a minor in Ethnic Studies from Saint Mary’s College

 of California.
 Immediately after completing her undergraduate studies in 2018, Savannah

 served as a Lasallian Volunteer

 in Tucson, AZ as a Border Immersion Assistant in southern Arizona and northern Mexico.
-Savannah is currently pursuing a PhD in Sociology at Louisiana State University, with an interest in Restorative Justice.
+Savannah is currently pursuing a PhD in Sociology at Louisiana State University, with research interests in the intersectionality of Race, Gender, & Sexuality.
 She is responsible for coordinating educational activities that raise awareness of, and implementing professional development programs for the LGBTQ+ community members and their allies.
-She advises student organizations including Spectrum, Qroma, and Louisiana Trans Advocates, and coordinates annual programs and events such as the Louisiana Queer Conference, World Aids Day, Lavender Graduation, and National Coming Out Day.
-Maintains and coordinates the Safe Space Training Program, and oversees Safe Space Facilitators.
+She advises student organizations including Spectrum, Qroma, and Louisiana Trans Advocates, and coordinates annual programs and events such as LGBTQ+ Welcome Brunch, Trans Day of Celebration, Lavender Graduation, and National Coming Out Day.
+Maintains and coordinates the Safe Space Training Program.

 Office: 335 LSU Student Union

 Inari is an out of state student from Phoenix, Arizona.
 They are a sophomore at Louisiana State University, majoring in English Literature with dual minors in Women’s and Gender Studies and LGBTQ+ Studies.
 Inari is the Lead Student Worker for the LGBTQ+ Project, as well as the President of the queer pride club Spectrum.
 In their free time, Inari reads, swims, plays video games, and sword fights with the Society of Creative Anachronism and Dagorhir.